Leah's Growth and Organizational Scaling Guide

 The entire loop.

 Growth teams have a holistic view of the entire customer loop and try to find opportunities in there.
-It’s rare that they do core feature work, but they might change core features.
+They rarely do core feature work, but they might change core features.

 “You’re not building new products most of the time.
 You’re connecting more people to the value that you’ve already created.”